and-stuber/fohat_frontend/README.md

 Open a new terminal in main folder of project and run comando `npm install` After finish, run `npm start`.

-For check Cypress tests, run `npx cypress open` or simply run `cypress run -b chrome` for a browser window.
+For check Cypress tests, run `npx cypress open` or simply run `npx cypress run -b chrome` for a browser window.

 #### Brief description of the work environment used to run this project (computer/operating system, text editor/IDE, libraries, etc).